 - PVA coated

-- Polyethylene is used as resin-coated
+- Polyethylene is used as a resin-coated

-- A greater resistance to dry-clean
+- Greater resistance to dry-cleaning

 - Washing is possible

-- Polypropylene is used as resin resin-coated
+- Polypropylene is used as a resin-coated

 - Comparatively high fusing temperatures required

-- Properties are similar to Polyethylene coated interlining
+- Properties similar to polyethylene-coated interlinings

 - Any kind of washing is applicable

-- Polyamide is used as resin resin-coated
+- Polyamide is used as a resin-coated

 - Dry cleaning is possible